How to Increase Revenue From Your Belly Dance Studio

 What can the student do after taking a basic course?

-- Offer further training with a master class.
+- Offer further training with a masterclass.

 - Offer performing routines and entertainment skills for soloists and troupes..

-- Offer other types of classes which you or hired instructors may teach.
+- Offer other types of classes that you or hired instructors may teach.
 Teach Egyptian, Turkish, Moroccan, Modern styles for cabaret or night club performing, Folkloric, Ethnic, and the new American tribal dances which are emerging.

 - Specialty classes might include cane, sword, drums, assorted veils, drumming and advanced zill patterns, costume design and construction, acting and performing skills for private parties, conventions, and cultural weddings.